At the Hôtel du Palais in Biarritz, France

 The lounge of the Hôtel du Palais in Biarritz, as the author remembers it.

-This episode, which remains vividly etched in my memory, taught me a valuable lesson for the traveller I was to become.
-I realised that alongside the countless ‘thank yous’ I scatter generously wherever I go—addressed to everyone I meet, from hotel staff to the most distant tribes on the planet—I must also learn to use a confident and assertive ‘please’.
+It taught me a simple but lasting lesson for the traveller I was to become: that alongside the countless “thank yous” I scatter generously wherever I go, I must also learn to use a confident and assertive “please”.
 For it is often the simplest request, politely but firmly made, that brings the swiftest and most effective solution to life’s unexpected problems.

 Barbara Athanassiadis